-13.5.1 - Non-Replaceable Units: Non-replaceable regular ground units are designated as "NR" on their counters.
+13.5.1 - Non-Replaceable Units: : Non-replaceable regular ground units (i.e., non-guerilla/collaborationist) are designated as "NR" on their counters.
 When eliminated, these units are placed into the NR Pool.
 Eliminated "NR" generic units are simply removed from the map and available for later use.